The reality star promoted her new project on Twitter, but we're not sure she expected this reaction...

 According to reports, critics think that the ad is based on some of the recent protests over police brutality.

-Just one look through the reactions on Twitter and you can see that many feel the advert depicts a ‘privileged’, ‘white’ girl swooping in to fix the long-standing and very complex issues between the civil rights movement and the police.
+Just one look through the reactions on Twitter and you can see that many feel the advert depicts a ‘privileged white girl’ swooping in to fix the long-standing and very complex issues between the civil rights movement and the police.

-BBC News has reported that Pepsi released a statement, and it reads: ‘This is a global ad that reflects people from different walks of life coming together in a spirit of harmony.
+It read: ‘This is a global ad that reflects people from different walks of life coming together in a spirit of harmony.

 ‘We think that’s an important message to convey.’